 Ivan III Vasilievich was known as "Ivan the Great" (1440-1505) was the Grand duke of Muscovy from 1462 to 1505.
 His victories against the Tartars laid the foundations for eventual Russian unity.
 Tsars, Emperors of Russia, started with Peter Romanovs 1682-1725, known as "Peter the Great", took title of Tsar in 1721.
 That is the area I'm looking for information.
 My chart begins in 1680.
 Peter ruled in uncertain times with a huge military force.
 Peter controlled huge armies who defended his land with a force that rivaled no other.
 But he was unhappy.
 His armies were winning in the open plains to the east.
 They defended the land to the west and there was little opposition from the south.
 Though they seldom lost any battles with the likes of Genghis Khan, he was unhappy because he lost 2000 men defeating their 1000.
 Peter the Great wanted to modernize his armies.
 He was jealous of the muskets the Barbarians used.
 He wanted the long knives for his officers.
 He wanted modern farm equipment, better facilities, modern methods.
-His people resisted wanting to hold on to the age old ways their fathers tough them.
+His people resisted wanting to hold on to the age old ways their fathers taught them.
 They wanted to remain the way they had been for hundreds and hundreds of years.
 The people resisted any change to their closed in, secure life.
 The council also resisted the new ideas.
 The military leaders preferred the safety of outnumbering any enemies rather than risk change and possible defeat with new ideas.
 This, of course, ran contrary to the Czars wishes.
 As in all governments, there was a faction of the council which deeply resisted the modern changes sought by the Czar.
 Fearing the rapid modernization of the army would undermine their determination to acquire power, they secretly plotted a rebellion.
 The history books are not clear about this particular attempted overthrow as there were several.
 Almost all the recorded history of the time was kept by monks whose primary aim was to point out the need for spiritual improvements.

 Click HERE to see the chart tracing my lineage.